Varshitha3R/Chatbots_dealers_and_location/README.md

-Got it!
-Here’s an updated `README.md` structure considering the `langraph` folder where all the related files (including the memory and session management) are placed:

 # 📍 ZipCode Location Q&A Assistant with Chatbot Memory

 An intelligent Flask-based web application that helps users retrieve relevant location-based information using semantic search powered by **OpenAI embeddings**, **LangChain**, and **LangGraph**.
 This application maintains session memory, allowing it to remember past interactions across different queries, providing a more personalized and context-aware experience.